Gladstone Regional Council area

 - Labourers (3,376 local workers or 12.7%)

-In combination these three occupations accounted for 12,705 people in total or 47.8% of the local workers .
+In combination these three occupations accounted for 12,705 people in total or 47.8% of the All industries local workers.

-In comparison, the Education and Training workforce within Gladstone Regional Council area employed 2.3% as Technicians and Trades Workers; 55.0% as Professionals; and 6.1% as Labourers.
+In comparison, the Education and Training workforce in Gladstone Regional Council area employed 2.3% as Technicians and Trades Workers; 55.0% as Professionals and 6.1% as Labourers.

-The major differences between the jobs held by the workforce in Gladstone Regional Council area and the Education and Training workforce were:
+The major differences between the jobs held by the workforce in Gladstone Regional Council area and Education and Training were:

 - A larger percentage of local workers employed as Technicians and Trades Workers (21.0% compared to 2.3%)